mfyuce/scriptjcs/README.md

 # scriptjsc
-Power of scriptcs in a Java VM
+Power of scriptcs in a Java VM.

+This project is a proof of concept that C# can be run from within a JVM.

+Currently there is not variable passing from JVM side.
+The C# code runs from CLR, so both JVM and .Net must be installed.

 ## What is being used